glorpen/glorpen-di/doc/usage.rst

 Sometimes it is easier to just auto-fill function arguments, when using Python3 it can be done by arguments type hinting (see :mod:`typing` for more information).

-You can enable function hints lookup by using :meth:`glorpen.di.dic.Service.kwargs_from_signature` for constructor arguments and :meth:`glorpen.di.dic.Service.call_with_signature` for methods.
+You can enable function hints lookup by using :meth:`glorpen.di.container.Service.kwargs_from_signature` for constructor arguments and :meth:`glorpen.di.container.Service.call_with_signature` for methods.

 .. code-block:: python